California Layoffs — May 2024

 | Phoenix Labs USA Operations, Inc. aka Phoenix Labs (Foster City) | San Mateo | 162 | Layoff | |

-The largest notice was filed by Amazon at its Stockton facility, reporting 390 affected workers.
+The most significant filing came from Amazon at its Stockton facility, reporting 390 affected workers.
 Walmart followed with 388 workers.

 Trend & Outlook